Xazax-hun/csa-testbench/README.md

 * **binary_dir**: The binary dir can be specified for out-of-tree builds.
 It can be relative to the project root.
 Currently, this is only supported for `cmake` projects.
+* **source_dir**: If the source code and the related build files of the project are not in the project root, this directory can specify the location.
 * **prepared**: If this configuration value is specified, the script will not attempt to check out the project and will not attempt to create a build log.
 It will assume that a folder with the name of the project exists and contains a